Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Empirical Application

 \subsection{Data}

 The analysis of the Great Britain laundry detergent industry is based on the data from 1st January 2017 until 31st December 2019.
-It captures detailed information on a representative sample of British households' purchase of fast moving products, including food, drink, and laundry detergents.
+It captures detailed information on a representative sample of British households' purchases of fast-moving products, including food, drink, and laundry detergents.
 The data has been used in previous studies such as \cite{dubois2014prices,dubois2020well}.
 Households use barcode scanners to record all their grocery purchases.
 For each purchase, the data includes key information such as price, quantity, product characteristics, and purchase date.

 We consider the market for laundry detergent.
 A laundry detergent product is defined by its quantity, brand, and chemical properties (bio/non-bio).
 Laundry detergents are available in various formats such as liquid, powder, and gel, each with different dosage metrics.
 To standardize quantity across formats, we define the quantity purchased by the number of washes. \Cref{table: Data summary statistics1} presents the top 10 brands and bio/non-bio combinations, which account for 76.82\% of the total observed purchases.
 We restrict our analysis to these top 10 brand and bio/non-bio combinations, and assume they are available to all consumers.